 Differences between turboprop and jet engines

-Turboprop engines are highly efficient and economical for short distances, unlike jet engines which offer greater speed, altitude, and range, proving more suitable for long-haul flights.
+Turboprop engines are highly efficient and economical for short distances, unlike jet engines, which offer greater speed, altitude, and range, proving more suitable for long-haul flights.

 Aspect | Turboprop | Jet |